getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 }
 ```

-We also have a small table of stats, in which each document is essentially just a named counter:
+We also have a small table of statistics, in which each document is essentially just a named counter:

 ```json
 {